hanchiang/instagram-node-api/README.md

 - [ ] Migrate to Typescript
 - [ ] Migrate PostgreSQL to MySQL
 - [ ] Improve code organisation
+- [ ] Feature flag to toggle saving user and posts to database
   - [ ] Eliminate code duplication by adapting model in `commands/scrape/model.js` to `insta.js`
 - [ ] Get followers list
   - [ ] display list of followers with more following than followers